 Armed with a little knowledge, you will find it easier to negotiate your travel and time.

 - Facebook Groups.
 There are many groups of travelers who can give you ideas on where to stay and what to see in an area of your choice.
+Just check that the information you are given is up to date.

 - Wiki Camps.
 Wiki Camps is an app that will guide you to free camps, showers, points of interest, dump points, fishing spots, and more.
 You can set filters to ensure that you find answers that suit your personal requirements.
 The current fee is a one-off payment of $7.95.
 The only disadvantage of this app is that the information is gathered by users and sometimes the information is not correct.
 One person’s idea of plenty of space may be OK for a car or small van but does not apply if you have a bus.
 You can download your trip itinerary in advance so that the information can be accessed offline.